 The Best Vegetable Peelers for Big and Small Jobs, According to Our Test Kitchen

 The vegetable peeler is one of the most basic tools any kitchen needs.
 It's also one of those tools that we tend to hold onto for a little too long or forget to replace until we really need a good one (ahem, Thanksgiving).
 Peelers come in different shapes with different features—it takes a lot of research to find the right one for your needs, and since you can't take carrots to the store with you, we did the research for you.
-This is our list of the best vegetable peelers we found, to make it easier for you to pick one out.
-Before you get started shopping, you should know the differences between the common types of peelers you might find.
+This is our list of the best vegetable peelers to make it easier for you to pick one out.

 Types of Peelers

-Y-peelers or universal peelers are named for their shape and have gotten more popular in the last few years.
+Y-peelers, also known as universal peelers, are named for their shape and have gotten more popular in the last few years.
 They're designed so that both right-handed and left-handed cooks can work with them.
 To use Y-peelers, you have pull the swivel blade down the fruit or vegetable rather than push or pull across the produce.

 Euro peelers are a bit more traditional and closer to what Grandma used in her kitchen than the Y-peeler.
 They have a blade attached to the handle, but there's also an arch that extends behind the blade.
 That gives the blade enough movement to adjust to the outer layer of the produce and move along with the surface instead making your hand do all the work.